robertdebock/terraform-aws-vault/README.md

 - Spread over availability zones.
 - Using automatic unsealing.
-- Automatically finding other nodes.
+- Automatically join other nodes in the cluster.
 - With a load balancer.
 - An optional bastion host.
+- Use 3 or 5 nodes, based on the amount of availability zones.
 - Either create a VPC or use an existing one.

 ## Overview